Clem-Pat/Lycia/README.md

 # Lycia

-The ambitious project to launch a French association dedicated to forming students in AI use.
+The ambitious project to launch a French organization dedicated to forming students in AI use.

 <picture>
   <source srcset="./Resources/Lycia_dark_cover.png" media="(prefers-color-scheme: dark)">